Elan Language Reference

 Example using interface

-▶ Example from demo program blackjack.elan of:
+▶ Example from a version of program blackjack.elan of:

 • inheritance from interface Player to abstract class Automated and to class HumanPlayer, and